jcolag/entropy-arbitrage/2020-03-12-trek-dagger.md

  >
  > **WOMAN**: Rehab colony.
 Come in.

-[Tantalus](https://en.wikipedia.org/wiki/Tantalus), origin of the word *tantalize*, was condemned for eternity to stand in a pool of water up to his chin, except when he tried to drink, at which point the water would drop out of reach.
+{% wiki Tantalus|Tantalus|en %}, origin of the word *tantalize*, was condemned for eternity to stand in a pool of water up to his chin, except when he tried to drink, at which point the water would drop out of reach.
 The story isn't *quite* that simple, but naming your rehabilitation facility after someone tortured for all time is *not cool, man*...

 Yes, it's not cool, *even* when it's obvious foreshadowing.
 It's also not the only time we'll see ham-fisted foreshadowing in the episode.

 However, it's pretty funny that the big canister of "Infra-Sensory Drugs" is basically designed as an enormous pill bottle fresh out of King Kong's medicine cabinet.

 We later refer to "Tantalus V," by the way, implying that the star is named for Tantalus.
-There is no such star that I can find, the closest I can find being an [asteroid](https://en.wikipedia.org/wiki/2102_Tantalus), which is probably not what we're looking for, since it's in our solar system and probably not big enough to fit the sets we saw, let alone a whole facility with a high-speed elevator that takes a while to get down from the surface.
+There is no such star that I can find, the closest I can find being an {% wiki 2102_Tantalus|asteroid|en %}, which is probably not what we're looking for, since it's in our solar system and probably not big enough to fit the sets we saw, let alone a whole facility with a high-speed elevator that takes a while to get down from the surface.

  > **KIRK**: Oh, Mister Berkeley, you might re-familiarize yourself with the manual on penal colony procedures.
  >